ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 ## Key initialisation phase

 In the initialisation phase, the server generates the configuration that it will use for future instantiations of the protocol.
-It MUST also use this phase to broadcast the configuration that it uses, along with the public key that it generates.
+It MUST broadcast the configuration that it generates, along with the public key, so that clients are aware of which configuration to use when interacting with the server.

 In situations where the number of clients are small, it could do this by sending the data to the client directly.
 But in situations where there is a large number of clients, the best way of doing is likely to be via posting this information to a public bulletin board.
+We assume that the server only has a single configuration in place at any one time.
+There are privacy restrictions related to this that are described in more detail in the architectural document (TODO: link).

 We give a diagrammatic representation of the initialisation phase below.